Gravebot/Gravebot/CONTRIBUTE.md

 - Don't add extra punctuations (such as `...`) to the end of translations if the English version doesn't have it.

 __Setup__
-- Create an account with [Transifex](https://www.transifex.com/signin/) (Or login with Github/Google/Facebook/ect)
+- Create an account on [Transifex](https://www.transifex.com/signin/) (Or login with Github/Google/Facebook/ect)
 - Join the Gravebot team with the language you'd like to work on
 - Start!